 Corporate ties: He’s taken hundreds of thousands of dollars in campaign contributions from the oil and gas industry.

-Nominated for: Secretary of Agriculture
+Confirmed for: Secretary of Agriculture

 Why you should worry: Perdue has a history of supporting Big Ag, and when he was governor of Georgia, he signed a law that blocks local governments from regulating crop production or animal husbandry.
 As secretary, we expect more of the same.
 He could roll back USDA’s fair farm rules, designed to help level the playing field for independent farmers, and could gut agriculture regulations so that agribusiness can keep prioritizing their profits above food safety, farmer livelihoods, worker safety and the environment.